Shkunn/TRACKIN_DVIC/README.md

 * **ip_server** : ip adress from where the whebsite is launched

 **For exemple a message looks like this :** `python3 main.py wlp8s0 0 0.5 2 1 172.21.72.133`
+### Code informations

+REX is using a **SLAM** algorithm which allows him to locate himself in an environment.
+Thanks to that, he is recording his position every 50cm so thta he could return where he started whenever you want.

 We've implemented a kind of State Machine so that REX can switch to five mode: